About Design Courses

-After studying design there are a number of jobs available like:
+After pursuing design courses there are a number of jobs available like:

-The syllabus for designing courses differs across institutes but generally subjects like History of Fashion, Element of Colour and Design, Elements of Textiles Fashion, Leather Designing, Analytical Drawing and Colour Mixing, etc
+The syllabus for design courses differs across institutes but generally subjects like History of Fashion, Element of Colour and Design, Elements of Textiles Fashion, Leather Designing, Analytical Drawing and Colour Mixing, etc

 People are becoming more fashion-conscious and hence the demand for fashion designers increases day by day.
 Fashion designers are not only hired by renowned fashion designing companies, but also by retail outlets.
 Hence, Fashion design has huge scope in the future.

 8. What is the Industrial Design course?